orsonteodoro/oiledmachine-overlay/README.md

 sudo gpasswd -a johndoe bolt
 ```
 Relog for changes to take effect.

+When you are running under pgo or bolt group, you need to use `sudo -g pgo appname`
+`sudo -g bolt appname` instead.

 Both BOLT and PGO each require 3 steps: